kazuhide/bmenc/README.md

 - **subtitle**
   Demonstrates how to add and manage subtitles or closed captions.

+- **thumbnail/sprite**
+  Demonstrates how to create thumbnail files and sprite together with encoding.

 Prerequisites
 - A Bitmovin API key.
 Sign up for one at Bitmovin if you don’t have it already.
 - Appropriate language SDKs: